Configuration

 Timezone information.

-A timezone option from the drop down list.
+Selects the system's timezone from the drop-down list.

 Default value